 We use credit cards to satisfy an endless desire for more, bigger, newer, and nicer stuff.
 The problem is, as soon as the excitement wears off, we’re onto the next best thing.
 Nothing ever satisfies.
 A credit card can’t fill the emptiness in our hearts.
 True joy comes from a sense of contentment.

 Sometimes we don’t realize how easily credit cards can harm our finances and hearts until we step back and really look at the root of our addiction.
 When we understand how dangerous they are—and the lies we’ve been told about them—we can break up with these pesky pieces of plastic more easily.

 Want to learn how to take control of your money and never rely on a credit card again?
-Sign up for Financial Peace University today!
+Get started with Financial Peace University today!